 Align Technology (ALGN) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the maker of the Invisalign tooth-straightening system had lost 1.12% over the past month, lagging the Medical sector's gain of 2.26% and the S&P 500's gain of 0.39% in that time.
+Heading into today, shares of the maker of the Invisalign tooth-straightening system had gained 0.12% over the past month, lagging the Medical sector's gain of 2.92% and the S&P 500's gain of 0.87% in that time.

-Align Technology will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $2.67, up 2.3% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.02 billion, up 22.23% from the year-ago period.
+Wall Street will be looking for positivity from Align Technology as it approaches its next earnings report date.
+On that day, Align Technology is projected to report earnings of $2.67 per share, which would represent year-over-year growth of 2.3%.
+Our most recent consensus estimate is calling for quarterly revenue of $1.02 billion, up 22.23% from the year-ago period.

 ALGN's full-year Zacks Consensus Estimates are calling for earnings of $11.10 per share and revenue of $3.94 billion.
 These results would represent year-over-year changes of +111.43% and +59.45%, respectively.

-It is also important to note the recent changes to analyst estimates for Align Technology.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Align Technology.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Align Technology is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Align Technology currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Align Technology has a Forward P/E ratio of 58.17 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 19.97.
+Valuation is also important, so investors should note that Align Technology has a Forward P/E ratio of 58.9 right now.
+For comparison, its industry has an average Forward P/E of 20.06, which means Align Technology is trading at a premium to the group.

 The Medical - Dental Supplies industry is part of the Medical sector.
 This group has a Zacks Industry Rank of 111, putting it in the top 44% of all 250+ industries.